An increase in breeding methods over the past few decades has allowed for the growth in popularity of designer dog breeds.

 Deciding on which dog breed to purchase can be a somewhat involved and challenging decision, as it is likely to influence your life for quite a few years to come.

-Engaging in thorough research and data accumulation gives yourself the best possible chance to obtain a breed which works best, not only for you, but for the animal as well.
+Engaging in thorough research and data accumulation gives yourself the best possible chance to obtain a breed that works best, not only for you but for the animal as well.

 Complete avoidance of the tempting impulse purchase when acquiring a dog is advocated, as it can lead to problems you may not even have anticipated.